 One of our favorite meals that we have made recently is this Kalua Pork Recipe.
-This recipe is so easy to make and taste so dang good.
+This recipe is so easy to make and tastes so dang good.
 We serve it on Hawaiian rolls, cover it with katsu sauce, and have mac salad and pineapple rice on the side.
-I am going to share all of the recipes we used below as well as a step by step to make your Kalua Pork so tender and flavorful in your slow cooker.
+I am going to share all of the recipes we used below as well as a step-by-step to make your Kalua Pork so tender and flavorful in your slow cooker.

 The first thing you will want to do is get a pork butt roast.
 Next, you will need some liquid smoke and some pink salt.
 Then I recommend a box of vegetable or beef stock to add to the cooker to keep it from burning.
 This is because it cooks for about 20 hours to make it so tender.

 Kalua Pork Recipe

 - 5-6 lb. pork butt roast

 - 2 tbsp. of Hawaiian sea salt (or I use Himalayan pink salt)

 - 1 32 oz. box of vegetable broth

 I ideally start this before I go to bed the night before we want to eat this delicious Kalua pork.
 I will show a picture below of what the meat should look like when it is done.
 I hope your family loves this as much as mine.
 This is great to make for big family gatherings!

 - Turn the slow cooker on low heat (and if a timer set to the maximum amount – 18-24 hours)